r-c-s/ImageRepo/README.md

 services.auth.authenticate=AUTH_SERVICE_AUTHENTICATE_URL
 </pre>

-One of the two is required:
+One of the following two is required:

 ##### S3 properties